Find the Google Colab notebook for this example here.

 Assumptions

-• Lead time is deterministic and +ve.
-The Order placed at the end of the day (t-1), and arrives at the begining of the day t.
+- Lead time is deterministic and positive.
+The order placed at the end of the day (t-1) arrives at the beginning of day t.

 System Configuration